 Data Security and Encryption

 Data Security is the protection of data from unauthorized access, use, change, disclosure and destruction.
 UVa classifies data as either highly sensitive, moderately sensitive, or non-sensitive (public), and the requirements for data security are different for each one.
-The University Data Protection Standards provides guidance on the requirements for each type.
+The University Data Protection Standards (behind NetBadge) provides guidance on the requirements for each type.

 Make sure your data is safe in regards to:

 - Put highly sensitive materials on computers not connected to the internet

 - Restrict access to buildings and rooms where computers or media are kept

 - Only let trusted individuals troubleshoot computer problems

 - Keep virus protection up to date

 - Don’t sent confidential data via e-mail or FTP (use encryption, if you must)

 - Use strong passwords on files and computers